Evangelina Guerrero Zacarías

 Evangelina Guerrero y Entrala de Zacarías (1904–1949) was a Filipina poet, short story writer and journalist in the Philippines.
 She edited the magazine Excelsior.
-Her stories and poetry were published there and in newspapes like La Opinión and La Vanguardia.
+Her stories and poetry were published there and in newspapers like La Opinión and La Vanguardia.

 Life

 Evangelina Guerrero Zacarías was born on May 29, 1904, the eldest daughter of Fernando María Guerrero and Doña Remedios Entrala.